IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 The `Exists, no strong live evidence` result is intentional terminology.
 A permanent registry-backed WNF state can report that its state name exists without showing the subscriber, state-data, change-stamp, or quiescence signals used here as stronger evidence of current activity.

+## Confirmed recurrence and creation path

+Controlled post-cleanup testing on a reproducible Windows Server 2019 RDS host identified a repeatable trigger and creation path for the exact target family.

+With RDP printer redirection enabled:

+- New exact 72-byte metadata-`0x011` target-family values appeared during login.
+- In the controlled tests, the number of new target-family values matched the number of redirected printers presented to the session.
+- Disabling printer redirection stopped the observed per-login target-family growth.
+- Procmon attributed the creation path to the `DsmSvc` service host:
+  `svchost.exe -k netsvcs -p -s DsmSvc`.
+- The captured stack showed `DeviceSetupManager.dll` calling `ntdll!ZwCreateWnfStateName`, followed by kernel activity that persisted the WNF state under the `Notifications` key.
+- Procmon tracing around logoff showed `spoolsv.exe` removing session-specific redirected printer queues and corresponding `HKLM\SYSTEM\CurrentControlSet\Enum\SWD\PRINTENUM` instances.
+A subsequent login created new redirected-printer instances and the DsmSvc WNF-creation path repeated.

+The timed watcher provided a second, independent observation.
+At a 100 ms polling interval across multiple controlled logins, newly created target-family values showed no subscribers, no state data, no nonzero change stamps, and no non-quiescent samples during the captured observation windows.

+These results establish the observed trigger, creation path, and post-creation live-state behavior on the reproducible host.
+They do not establish that every Windows Server 2019 RDS host handles redirected printers in the same way or that printer redirection is universally defective.

+### Comparison-host difference

+A comparison RDS host in the same environment currently behaves differently:

+- The same printer-redirection login tests do not continue adding target-family values.
+- It retains a large historical population of `SWD\PRINTENUM` entries.
+- The reproducible host, during the same style of inspection, exposes primarily the currently redirected printer instances.
+- Updating the reproducible host from OS build `17763.8511` to `17763.9020` did not by itself stop the per-printer recurrence.
+- Testing the observed differences in `fDisableCpm` and `UseUniversalPrinterDriverFirst` did not change the reproducible behavior.

+The reason for this host-to-host redirected-printer/device-state difference remains unknown.

+## Production remediation result

+The primary heavily affected server was successfully remediated with the toolkit's targeted cleanup.
+Previously impaired existing-user functionality returned without separate per-user AppX re-registration, OneDrive repair, WindowsApps-permission changes, or profile repair.

+This is strong operational validation of the cleanup as a recovery action on that server.
+It does not by itself prove that every downstream symptom on every system has the same cause, and it does not establish that cleanup permanently corrects the redirected-printer/device-state behavior that can recreate the target family.

 ## AppX and AppReadiness failure pattern

 A server affected by this condition may show a continuous retry loop rather than a single AppX error.